 At TIFF 2019, I sat down with Winocour, who spoke about the years of research that went into making Proxima, why she loved working with Eva Green, and why themes of motherhood and space exploration go hand in hand.

-Seventh Row (7R): What came first: making a film about motherhood or making a film about space?
+Seventh Row (7R): What came first with Proxima: making a film about motherhood or making a film about space?

 Alice Winocour: It was really concurrent.
 I wanted to explore this relationship between a mother and daughter, and at the same time, I was reading all of these things about space.
 Then, I had this idea of the character of an astronaut.